nathanusask/technical-writing/blogs/lc-offsite-dec-2019.md

 their own names along with a different one from one of the other attendants.
-For instance, Nathan was asked who would he invite to host a late night show; Nathan answered Conan O'Brien (yeah you can't deny Conan's self-deprecation comedy can you?); Nathan wrote down his name behind Levi who Nathan thought would give the same answer; then people were asked who wrote down the answer from the two candidates; i.e., Nathan or Levi; sadly people chose Levi over Nathan lol.
+For instance, Nathan was asked who would he invite to host a late night show; Nathan answered Conan O'Brien (yeah you can't deny Conan's self-deprecation comedy can you?); Nathan wrote down his name behind Levi who Nathan thought would give the same answer; then people were asked who wrote down the answer from the two candidates; i.e., Nathan or Levi; sadly more people chose Levi over Nathan lol.
 It was a great 15-minute game that brought everyone closer.

 ## Company 3-year strategy and goals and Marketplace divisional goals